 Don’t let your admissions decision define you

 The hardest thing to do is not to be miserable over a less than positive admission decision.
 Too often students tell me that their lives have been RUINED by the decisions of some admission committee.
-Please, don’t give them that much power and check out our tips on what to do when your reality deviates from your plan.

 It makes me crazy that colleges like to talk about how personally we treat you – we even use the term “holistic review” as a way of claiming that we get to know each student deeply.
 Intuitively, you know the reality: admissions officers make decisions about your life without spending much, if any, time with you.
 They only have what’s on the screen and maybe a few minutes from an interview, and that is NOT YOU.
 There are 4,000 colleges and universities in the country and MANY will be great for you.
 Don’t let a bunch of people you never met be decision makers about your feelings of self-worth.
 They can’t really know YOU, just what they glean from your applications.